COSC3020/divide-and-conquer-sum-m-blaze-ai/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The divide and conquer sum using three way splitting runs in linear time, $\Theta$(n).
+Since we are splitting into 3 subarrays of n/3, and do constant work, the recurrence relation is T(n) = 3T(n/3) + $\Theta$(1)

+Which is similar to the recurrence for merge sort: T(n) = aT(n/b) + $\Theta$(n^d), with:
+a = 3
+b = 3
+d = 0

+Since a = b^d = 3^0 = 1 and a = 3 > 1, we are in Case 1 of the Master Theorem, which gives the the final complexity of $\Theta$(n^(log_3(3))) = $\Theta$(n).

+Conclusion: Although the divide and conquer sum uses recursion and has function call overhead, it matches the complexity of a simple iterative sum.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."

+Other Sources Used: Aside from the lecture videos and slides for this class, I consulted Chat GPT for help regarding the recurring issue "Error: Cannot find module 'jsverify'", as well as a recurring issue with ESlint consistently failing.